This year's Robot Rally is sponsored by Big Blue Saw's waterjet cutting service

 Our Open Competition is available for any robot!
 Innovation is rewarded.
 A panel of expert judges evaluates your robot based upon your criteria.
 Sorry, due to safety restrictions, no open flames are allowed.
 Rules

 Robots compete for points in 6 contests to determine the best overall performer.
 The contests are Simple Line Follower, Advanced Line Follower, Beacon Killer, Beacon Killer with Obstacles, Navigation by Dead Reckoning and Bulldozer.
-Click here for rules.
+Click here for rules. (note: dead reckoning rules change for 2015.
+The online rules have not been updated.)

 Line Maze Solving